Health-conscious Chinese challenge Western food firms

 Nestle reformulated its Chinese Nescafe coffee in 2012, saying at the time that coffee had gone from being "a pick-me-up" to "a social drink," and people now expected "a richer more aromatic coffee".

-The firm is now looking at updating its Yinlu peanut milk brand to satisfy consumers who prefer fewer additives and alternative ingredients, and to modernise its Hsu Fu Chi confectionery brand.
+The firm is now looking at updating its Yinlu peanut milk brand to satisfy consumers who prefer fewer additives and alternative ingredients, and to modernize its Hsu Fu Chi confectionery brand.

 Nestle does not break out country performance but analysts at Swiss bank Vontobel estimate it eked out 0.7 percent growth in China last year, with gains in brands like Nespresso offsetting declines for Yinlu and Hsu Fu Chi.